 Hide your debit card and cut up your credit card.
-Dave Ramsey talks about this in his book, Total Money Makeover
+Dave Ramsey talks about this in his book Total Money Makeover.

 2. Have a budget.

-Don’t send your bank account into the negative and stop living paycheck to paycheck.
+Don’t send your bank account into the negative, and stop living paycheck to paycheck.

 3. Set goals.

-Consider long term financial goals and short term goals.
+Consider long-term financial goals and short-term goals.

-If you want a pool and you don’t have the money to buy one, you set a goal that by spring next year, you will have the money to put one in.
+If you want a pool and don’t have the money to buy one, you set a goal that by spring next year, you will have the money to put one in.

-The idea of setting financial goals is to delay instant gratification and to work towards something that you really want.
+The idea of setting financial goals is to delay instant gratification and to work towards something that you want.

 The same would go for retirement goals.
 I want to buy a camper van and retire my husband in two years so we can travel.

-That means I have two years to save as much money as we can ( challenging our family to save 50% of our income), so we can have some big fun.
+That means I have two years to save as much money as we can ( challenging our family to save 50% of our income) so we can have some big fun.
 Setting a savings goal can be fun.

 4. Change your mindset.

 Hi.
-My name is Sara and I am a total mindset nerd.
+My name is Sara, and I am a total mindset nerd.

 Beliefs are just thoughts you think over and over.

-If you are constantly thinking about how you need that just releases Michael Korrs purse because that’s what makes you look successful – even though you have only been out of college at your new job for six months and you have over $100,000 in student debt, then you are bound to overspend.
+If you are constantly thinking about how you need that just released Michael Korrs purse because that’s what makes you look successful – even though you have only been out of college at your new job for six months and you have over $100,000 in student debt, then you are bound to overspend.